-2.43.4 2.4 The Advisory Group has authority to second individuals from outside of the Advisory Group, on a voluntary basis, for their expert advice.
-2.5-The Advisory Group may recruit members according to the City's 2.53.5 Management Procedure for Advisory Groups.
-2.6 Consideration will not be given to any nomination received from a person who is currently serving as an elected member of a neighbouring council.
-34 Chair and Deputy Chair: Chairperson: a) The members of the Advisory Group are to elect a Chairperson and Deputy Chairperson from amongst themselves at the first meeting of the Group.
-(For transparency and accountability it is recommended that Council officers not be appointed to the position of Chairperson and Deputy Chairperson). b) The Chairperson will preside at all meetings. c) In the absence of the Chairperson, the Deputy Chairperson will assume the chair, and in their absence, a person is to be elected by the Advisory Group members present to assume the Chair. d) The Chairperson is responsible for the proper conduct of the Advisory Group.
-45 Meeting Procedures: 4.15.1 3.2 Meetings: a) The Advisory Group shall meet on a regular basis as determined by the nominated Group members. b) All meeting dates are to be provided in Councillors' Clipboardto Councillors in the 'Wanneroo Wrap' and in the City of Wanneroo diaryCity's Corporate Calendar. c) A Notice of Meetings including an agenda will be circulated to the Advisory Group members at least 72 hours prior to each meeting where possible.
-Agendas and minutes are also to be circulated to all elected members at the same time that copies are normally provided to appointed Council delegates. d) The Chairperson shall ensure that minutes of all meetings are kept and that copies are made available to all Advisory Group members and Elected Members of Council as soon as is practicable after the meeting.
-The minutes are to be available for public inspection. e) Copies of all minutes are to be forwarded electronically through TRIM the City's electronic record keeping system to Governance for filing in the Elected Members'Councillors Reading Room. f) All agenda and minute documentation is to be generated through Council's InfocouncilInfoCouncil software reporting system. g) An Advisory Group decision will have effect if it is supported by general consensus of the meeting, or through a vote made by simple majority.
-A simple majority is the agreement of not less than half of the votes present at the meeting. h) In the event that a vote is taken, all endorsed members of the Advisory Group will have one vote.
+4.15.1 3.2 Meetings:

+- a) The Advisory Group shall meet on a regular basis as determined by the nominated Group members. - b) All meeting dates are to be provided in Councillors' Clipboardto Council Members in the 'Wanneroo Wrap' and in the City of Wanneroo diaryCity's Corporate Calendar. - A Notice of Meetings including an agenda will be circulated to the Advisory Group members at least 72 hours prior to each meeting where possible.
+Agendas and minutes are also to be circulated to all Council Members elected members at the same time and uploaded to the Council Members Portal. that copies are normally provided to appointed Council delegates. - d)c) The Chairperson shall ensure that minutes of all meetings are kept and that copies are made available to all Advisory Group members and Elected Members of Council as soon as is practicable after the meeting.
+The minutes are to be available for public inspection. - e)d) Copies of all minutes are to be forwarded electronically through TRIM the City's electronic record keeping system to Governance for filing in the Elected Members' Reading Roomto Council Members and uploaded to the Council Members Portal. - All agenda and minute documentation is to be generated through Council's Infocouncil software reporting system. - g)f) An Advisory Group decision will have effect if it is supported by general consensus of the meeting, or through a vote made by simple majority.
+A simple majority is the agreement of not less than half of the votes present at the meeting. - h)g) In the event that a vote is taken, all endorsed members of the Advisory Group will have one vote.
 The Chairperson will have the casting vote and simple majority will prevail.

-4.25.2 3.3 Quorum: A meeting can be conducted without a quorum if necessary.
-However, every endeavour should be made to achieve a quorum or at least to ensure a reasonable spread of representation, particularly in circumstances where recommendations will be made for Council's consideration-4.35.3 3.4 Administration: 4.3.15.3.13.4.1 Administration Support
+4.25.2 3.3 Quorum:

+A meeting can be conducted without a quorum if necessary.
+However, every endeavour should be made to achieve a quorum or at least to ensure a reasonable spread of representation, particularly in circumstances where recommendations will be made for Council's consideration.

+4.35.3 3.4 Administration:

+4.3.15.3.1 3.4.1 Administration Support